ehopperdietzel/TFTP-Plus/README.md

       This allows clients to comunicate with a server from multiple devices simultaneusly.
-      It also adds an extra control layer to the server, allowing it to restrict file and directory accesss to certain users.
+      It also adds an extra control layer to the server, allowing to restrict file and directory accesss to certain users.

    Servers directory navigation